Camden Community Connectors

-Camden Community Connectors aim to empower older people to connect to their communities.
-The project was launched and funded by the Big Lottery to tackle isolation and loneliness older people can experience.
-It is the largest strand of the Ageing Better in Camden Programme; running between July 2015 to 2021.
+Camden Community Connectors aims to empower older people to connect to their communities in order to tackle social isolation and loneliness.
+The project is funded by the Big Lottery and is the largest strand of the Ageing Better in Camden Programme; running between July 2015 to 2021.

-Camden Community Connectors provide short term community based support, delivered by a team of of 5 area coordinators and volunteer connectors working in each of the 5 housing districts in Camden: Holborn, Camden Town, Kentish Town, Gospel Oak and Hampstead.
+Camden Community Connectors provides short term community based support, delivered by a team of of 5 Area Coordinators and volunteer connectors working in each of the 5 housing districts in Camden: Holborn, Camden Town, Kentish Town, Gospel Oak and Hampstead.
 (To find out more about the work volunteers do for us or to volunteer yourself click on our volunteer

 We help older people to: